Antão de Almada, 12th Count of Avranches: Captaincy-General

 As a result of the Pombaline reforms, Almada was responsible for imposing the new directives, resulting in some violent conflicts following municipal elections: he was forced to intervene personally and, in the aftermath, even had a judge imprisoned.
 With the closing of the Jesuit College in 1759, there was a need to create schools to teach letters, Latin, philosophy, rhetoric and grammar.
 These reforms also included changes to local judiciary requiring juízes de fora (external judges) to operate by the municipal authority.

 On 26 January 1771, by charter, the Azores became a "province" of Portugal, then later colony, before becoming a dependency of the Secretary of War.
 Almada governed with two Azorean counsels (João Cabral de Melo and Jose Vieira) until 1774 (although it is unclear when he returned to Lisbon).
-His governorship was best considered a regime of "good intentions", rather than long term successes.
-After a century, Antão was described, in the following terms:
+His governorship was best characterized as a regime of "good intentions", rather than long-term successes.
+After a century, Antão was described in the following terms:

 "we hear that the King is very well served by him, honoring him, and elevating him for his position in office with dignity and science.
 He lived with his family, served by carriages, beautiful animals, pages and servants.
 He was very affable, a Courtier and almoner: mostly very gentle, attentive and listened to the vigilante parties; he did not meddle in other people's jurisdiction; and even as he arrived during the reforms, he was not really sported for the strength of his authority; but, he never needed to employ violent means to achieve his proposed goals.
 So much was the respect that even today his name is revered in these islands [Azores], and uttered with true reverence".

-Many Azoreans were unmotivated by his policies and he only had effective power in Terceira Island.
+Many Azoreans were unmotivated by his policies and he only had effective power over Terceira Island.

 Later life

-He died on 26 January 1797, and was buried in his family chapel, in the church of the Graça Convent, in Lisbon.
+He died on 26 January 1797, aged 78, and was buried in his family chapel, in the church of the Graça Convent, in Lisbon.